 The students will learn each aspect of Revit MEP: mechanical, electrical, and plumbing.
 Using solid modeling, the students will create equipment and symbols that can be used in future projects.
 The class also includes instruction on templates and project set up.
 Pre-requisite: knowledge of AutoCAD 3D commands, Autodesk Revit, or instructor's permission.
-No class on 11/24.

-DFTS 144 L400 3 CREDITS J303 11/9-12/8 8:00AM-4:30PM Sa LEPESKA A
+DFTS 144 L400

+3 CREDITS

+J303

+3/2-3/23

+8:00AM-4:30PM

+Sa

+LEPESKA A